 Step1: Contamination level of feed

-The user can provide the contamination level (expressed in µg aflatoxin B1/kg feed) in the contamination field.
+The user can provide the contamination level in feed (expressed in µg aflatoxin B1/kg 88% dry matter) in the contamination field.

 Step 2: Feed intake